A Lightweight Approach for State Machine Replication: Introduction

 \begin{definition}[$\alpha$-late, $\beta$-blocking adversary] Let $\alpha \in \mathbb{N}_0$ and $0 \leq \beta \leq 1$ be fixed parameters. \begin{itemize} \item In round $r$, the \emph{$\alpha$-late} adversary only knows the local states (including random choices) of the servers up to the beginning of round $r \! - \! \alpha$. \item In each round, the $\beta$-\emph{blocking} adversary can block up to a $\beta$-fraction of servers.
 For simplicity, we assume that a server will either be completely blocked or completely unblocked during a round.
 A blocked server cannot send or receive any messages in that round. \end{itemize} \end{definition}

 We assume a 1-late blocking adversary ($\alpha=1$): in round $t$ it knows the entire system state only up to the beginning of round $t-1$.
 This model is incomparable to, and not weaker than, the classical Byzantine model.
 Byzantine-tolerant protocols typically posit a fixed, sufficiently large correct majority that is always available, whereas here the adversary may adaptively block any subset of servers at any time.
 In particular, leader-based consensus protocols cannot maintain liveness against such adaptive blocking.
 More generally, for an $\alpha$-late adversary with $\alpha \ge 1$, the adversary cannot observe which client requests arrive in the current round, nor the recipients of the servers’ push/pull messages from the previous round, and therefore, it cannot reliably infer the servers’ current states.
 This one-round opacity is crucial for fast commitment, because with $\Theta(n)$ adaptive crash failures under a \textit{full}-information adversary, any synchronous randomized consensus protocol needs $\tilde{\Theta}(\!\sqrt{n})$ rounds \cite{Bar-JosephB98}.

-\paragraph*{Probabilistic Concepts} We say an event occurs \emph{with high probability} (w.h.p.) when the probability of failure is at most $1/n^c$ for \textit{any} constant $c > 0$.
-We aim at algorithms that succeed w.h.p., ensuring that as $n$ becomes sufficiently large, the algorithm satisfies our safety and liveness requirements within any reasonable amount of time.
-Further probabilistic concepts that we use frequently are listed in Appendix \ref{sec:probabilistic_concepts}.
+\paragraph*{Probabilistic Concepts} We use the standard concept of \emph{with high probability} (w.h.p.) where the total probability of algorithm failure is upper bounded by $1/n^c$ for \textit{any} constant $c > 0$.
+This ensures that the likelihood that our algorithm does not satisfy the safety and liveness vanishes for sufficiently large $n$.
+We further discuss how to deal with the unlikely event of a single failure in Section \ref{sec:extension}.
+The probabilistic concepts we frequently use are given in Appendix \ref{sec:probabilistic_concepts}.